ReinforcementLearningGroup/Assignment/README.md

 You can implement all code before [1 SARSA], and then run all the code contained in the model you want.

 ## 6.gradient_exploding.ipynb and gradient_exploding_clipping.ipynb
 These two files are designed to solve gradient exploding problems via a comparison experiment.
-The second one use a global norm clipping method to solve this problem.
+The first one is the experiment that we observed gradient exploding and in the second one we use a global norm clipping method to solve this problem.

 # .py files